 It's official: a Captain Marvel sequel is in the works!
 After Variety confirmed that a second film was in development in January, Marvel announced in April that it will be released on July 8, 2022, but the release date has since been pushed back to Nov.
 11, 2022.
-We've been waiting for the hero to make her debut since Nick Fury made that urgent call in the postcredits scene of Avengers: Infinity War and Captain Marvel's insignia flashed across our screens.
-With the release of Captain Marvel on March 8, we finally get to learn her story.
+We've been team Carol Danvers ever since Nick Fury made that urgent call in the postcredits scene of Avengers: Infinity War and Captain Marvel's insignia flashed across our screens.
+Following the release of Captain Marvel last year, we finally got to learn her story.
 Now we want to know what comes next!

-While there have been no official plans for a sequel announced by Marvel Studios, we already know this isn't the last we'll be seeing of Captain Marvel.
-The human-Kree hybrid will be making her next appearance in Avengers: Endgame, where she'll hopefully be helping to kick some Thanos ass.
-Her appearance in Endgame also means that she will be an essential part of paving the way to the MCU's Phase Four, which will feature films like Spiderman: Far From Home, Black Panther 2, and the Black Widow solo movie.
+We already know Captain Marvel is an essential part of paving the way to the MCU's Phase Four, which will also feature films like Spiderman: Far From Home, Black Panther 2, and the Black Widow solo movie.
 As The Hollywood Reporter noted, actress Brie Larson has signed a seven-picture deal that "locks her into multiple franchises," which means she's bound to appear in Avengers movies that aren't just her own standalone films.

-But when it does come to her standalone films, the chances of there being a Captain Marvel 2 are pretty high.
+That said, there wasn't much doubt that Disney would launch a sequel to the standalone films.
 As much as Captain Marvel strays from the standard origin formula, it's still an introduction to a new Marvel hero.
 Carol's entire journey in Captain Marvel deals with her remembering who she truly is and discovering the full extent of her powers, which means there is still so much territory to cover in future films.
 While the movie doesn't exactly have an open ending, it does end on a note that could segue into a follow-up.

 Warning: SERIOUSLY HUGE spoilers for Captain Marvel ahead!